|

 helleborine

-is a dune helleborine growing on toxic waste dumps in the North
+Left is a dune helleborine growing on toxic waste dumps

-Pennines.
+in the North Pennines.
 Right is on a dune.
-Both photographed in early
+Both photographed

-neither is considered a true dune helleborine anymore!
-The
+However, neither is considered a true dune helleborine anymore!

-left is often called the Tyne Helleborine, the right is the
+The left is often called the Tyne Helleborine, the right

 White Helleborine 08